-The program for the international MicroNanoConference 2021 is still under construction.
+The program for the international MicroNanoConference 2022 is still under construction.
 The organisation has not yet confirmed all invited speakers.
-You will find links to abstract and bio pages for the invited speakers below per session.

 Program themes iMNC21